KainosSoftwareLtd/secret-scanning/README.md

 So you've found a leak, what do you do?

-1. Assuming the secret identified is a genuine data leak you should raise a [security incident](https://kainoshelp.atlassian.net/servicedesk/customer/portal/18).
+1. Assuming the secret identified is a genuine data leak that has been exposed externally you should raise a [security incident](https://kainoshelp.atlassian.net/servicedesk/customer/portal/10/group/112/create/453).
 This will help us track how often these incidents occur and we can help you with the analysis and remediation if necessary.
 We will need to know the following information:

     1. Has the commit be pushed to a central repo or another developer environment?
     2. Is the repo hosted externally?